Dysgraphia / Handwriting Problems – Try these ideas

-Maria Chivers has dedicated most of her working life to understanding and raising awareness of all aspects of neurodiversity, including dyslexia, dyscalculia, dysgraphia and visual stress.
+Maria Chivers has dedicated most of her working life to understanding and raising awareness of all aspects of neurodiversity, including dyslexia, dyscalculia, dysgraphia, dyspraxia (Developmental Coordination Disorder DCD) and visual stress.

 The Dyslexia A2Z website was established over 20 years ago to reach a wider audience than her teaching centre, ‘The Swindon Dyslexia Centre’, operating locally in the Swindon area.

-Maria is an international author on dyslexia and other learning difficulties.
+Maria is an international author with seven books on neurodiversity, including dyslexia, dysgraphia, dyscalculia and other learning difficulties.

 Maria’s vision is to raise awareness of neurodiversity and provide a service to anyone who needs help understanding an extremely complicated education system.